Jerome Clarke Hunsaker: Naval career

 In 1904, in the middle of his senior year of high school in Saginaw, Jerome received an appointment to the U.S. Naval Academy in Annapolis, Maryland.
 After cramming for the Academy’s entrance exams, he was admitted as a midshipman to the class of 1908.
 Like his classmates, he found the Academy in a state of physical and academic transition, with new accommodations in the massive Bancroft Hall and a curriculum heavy in mathematics, science, and engineering, reflecting the emergence of the burgeoning American navy of steam and steel.
-At Annapolis, Hunsaker excelled in academics, standing second in his class at the end of his “plebe year” in 1905.
+At Annapolis, Hunsaker excelled in academics, standing second in his class at the end of his "plebe year" in 1905.
 He stood first in his class at the end of his second year, dropping to second in his third year.
 Summer cruises in 1905 and 1906 took him and his classmates to ports in New England and the Azores.
-He recalled furling the sails with “fear and trembling” in the ratlines high above the deck of the ancient steam sloop Hartford.
+He recalled furling the sails with "fear and trembling" in the ratlines high above the deck of USS Hartford.
 He graduated first in his class in 1908.
-The school yearbook Lucky Bag noted his strong sense of humor and that he “loves an argument,”where he “generally proves he’s right.”
+The school yearbook Lucky Bag noted his strong sense of humor and that he "loves an argument,”where he “generally proves he’s right."

 A year of sea duty as a passed midshipman followed graduation, during which as a division officer he was instrumental in improving the gunnery of the six-inch-gun cruiser California.
 In 1909, Hunsaker joined the Construction Corps and was assigned to graduate studies in naval construction at MIT.
 The three-year program included courses in mechanics, metallurgy, electrical engineering, and ship design.
-During his tour, Hunsaker was elevated in 1910 to lieutenant, junior grade, and the following year married Alice Porter Avery, an art student from Connecticut.
+During his tour, Hunsaker was elevated in 1910 to lieutenant, junior grade.
+He received a master of science degree in 1912, having written his thesis on the twisting moments of the rudder of a ship moving at high speeds, subsequently published in the Transactions of the Society of Naval Architects and Marine Engineers.

+Hunsaker married Alice Porter Avery, an art student from Connecticut in 1911.
 Their first child, Sarah Porter, was born in October 1912.
-Hunsaker received a master of science degree in 1912, having written his thesis on the twisting moments of the rudder of a ship moving at high speeds, subsequently published in the Transactions of the Society of Naval Architects and Marine Engineers.